vegasjj/cloud-resume-challenge/azure/README.md

 If you see it, it means that the **Terraform CLI** has been authenticated with your workspace on **Terraform Cloud** but you won't be able to run `terraform plan` and `terraform apply` commands for local testing until you set the environment variables to authenticate with Azure in your workspace's settings.
 You will see the terraform logs from your terminal but the jobs will be executing remotely and your state will be saved on **Terraform Cloud** as well.

 Also, a [.terraform.lock.hcl](.terraform.lock.hcl) will be created on your base directory to ensure the required version of the provider is locked.
-You will need to run `terraform init -upgrade` every time you modify the provider version otherwise you will see an error:
+You will need to run `terraform init -upgrade` every time you modify the provider version otherwise you will see a `Failed to query available provider packages` error:

 ```sh
 Waiting for the plan to start...